Kubernetes Resources Data Load Optimizations

 - a custom list, which are defined on

-folder on the Rancher Dashboard project - a default list, which will apply to all resources that aren't defined on
+/shell/listfolder on the Rancher Dashboard project - a default list, which will apply to all resources that aren't defined on

-folder with a dedicated file
+/shell/listfolder with a dedicated file

-file.
+Both have a common entry point: the /shell/components/ResourceList/index.vue file.
 This is where all lists start their rendering process.

-This is where it will decide to load a custom view (follow this.hasListComponent
+This is where it will decide to load a custom view (follow this.hasListComponent) or render a simple ResourceTable (check template part of the file).

-which is a method exposed by the mixin (where you can pass the resource type as argument) which will handle all data loading for that given resource type.
+For a default list, we should check for the last couple lines on the async fetch method for the function called this.$fetchType(resource) which is a method exposed by the mixin (where you can pass the resource type as argument) which will handle all data loading for that given resource type.

-) which will tap into the normal flow of data request from our API.
+Under the hood it performs a findAll but it append some specific flags for incremental loading (incremental) and manual refresh (hasManualRefresh && watch) which will tap into the normal flow of data request from our API.

-For a default list view, all should be covered with defaults by the /shell/components/ResourceList/index.vue
+For a default list view, all should be covered with defaults by the /shell/components/ResourceList/index.vue file.

 Two quick important notes: